AI-Hypercomputer/pathways-utils/pathwaysutils/experimental/shared_pathways_service/README.md

 ## Requirements

+### 1. Create a GKE cluster with TPUs

-1. You have a GKE cluster with atleast 1 slice of `v6e-4` or `v6e-8`.
+You have a GKE cluster with atleast 1 slice of `v6e-4` or `v6e-8`.
 Note that the Shared Pathways Service supports single-host Trillium slices only, this support will be extended soon.

 <a name="pw-service-yaml"></a>

+### 2. Deploy the Pathways head pod

-2. Start the Shared Pathways Service by using [pw-service-example.yaml](yamls/pw-service-example.yaml).
+Start the Shared Pathways Service by using [pw-service-example.yaml](yamls/pw-service-example.yaml).
 Make sure to modify the following values to deploy the Pathways pods:

 - A unique Jobset name for the cluster's Pathways pods